Why we should still keep a dose of scepticism in the midst of such leadership

 Charismatic leaders are sure of themselves, and they never try to be anyone else.
 Even when faced with difficulties, they focus on opportunities for solutions rather than dwell on the problem—their glass is always half-full.

-- Strong body language
+III.
+Strong body language

 Often, we can sense charisma in people even before they speak.
 The way they walk into a room, hold eye contact and maintain composure, shows an authenticity that permeates their very being.